hmaarrfk/redpil/README.md

 read or write images, they get copied to a Pillow array, then again to a numpy array.

 For large images, this is a serious bottleneck.
-The performance of this library is optimized for cases where the memory representation of the numpy array is the same as that of the data in the bmp image.
+The goal of the library it to read images where the color representation is stored in a numpy compatible memory format.
+Images are not loaded in as indicies into a color table, as this kind of optimization makes math and data analysis more indirect.
+Rather, the returned images are either grayscale or RGB (or potentially some other color space).
+Generally, the performance of this library is optimized for cases where the memory representation of the numpy array is the same as that of the data in the bmp image.